 4) Innocent Spouse Relief Program

-These cases are usually fairly complicated, and require an extensive knowledge of some of the IRS statues and policies to fully take advantage of, but we are here to help you navigate these.
+These cases are usually fairly complicated, and require an extensive knowledge of some of the IRS statues and policies to fully take advantage of, but our tax relief specialists are here to help you navigate these.

 5) Getting a Currently Not Collectible Status